Skip to main content

 • every

-Function that calls fn on each item of the list, if every value returns true
+Higher-order function that calls fn on consecutive item of the list of lists,

 Analogous to Python all(map(fn, list)).